California Association of Voting Officials: CAVO's input in New Hampshire

 Most recently, New Hampshire Secretary of State William M. Gardner, directly and actively supported by CAVO, utilized open source software and COTS hardware during the 2014 State Primary and General election, reporting great success, particularly in regards to improved accessibility for voters with disabilities.
 As a result, open source voting systems will be used throughout the state of New Hampshire in the 2016 Presidential election.
 New Hampshire's open source voting software is called one4all and is based on the Prime III system developed by CAVO Advisory Board member Dr. Juan E. Gilbert.

 Board of Directors, past and present

 Members of CAVO's Board of Directors include Brian D. Newby, Executive Director of the U.S. Election Assistance Commission, and Brian Fox, creator of Bash (Unix shell).
 Kammi Foote, elected Registrar of Voters for Inyo County and former President of CAVO, continues to advocate for voting systems that utilize open source software.
 CAVO Secretary Brent Turner is known as a catalyst for the open source election reform movement, and contributed open source language to the 2016 California Democratic Party Platform.
-Lawrence Rosen (attorney), a CAVO Advisory Board member, is the author of the Academic Free License and the Open Software License.
+Lawrence Rosen, a CAVO Advisory Board member, is the author of the Academic Free License and the Open Software License.
 Dr. Elizabeth Clarkson, a statistician at Wichita State University and a proponent of citizen-run exit polls and auditing voting systems for accuracy, is also on CAVO's Advisory Board.